George David Birkhoff

-George David Birkhoff (March 21, 1884 – November 12, 1944) was one of the top American mathematicians of his generation.
+George David Birkhoff (March 21, 1884 – November 12, 1944) was an American mathematician.
+He is considered one of the top American mathematicians of his generation.
 He made valuable contributions to the theory of differential equations, dynamical systems, the four-color problem, the three-body problem, and general relativity.
 Today, Birkhoff is best remembered for the ergodic theorem.
 The George D. Birkhoff House, his residence in Cambridge, Massachusetts, has been designated a National Historic Landmark.

 Early life

 He was born in Overisel Township, Michigan, the son of two Dutch immigrants, David Birkhoff, who arrived in the United States in 1870, and Jane Gertrude Droppers.
 Birkhoff's father worked as a physician in Chicago while he was a child.
 From 1896 to 1902, he would attend the Lewis Institute as a teenager.

 Career

 Birkhoff was part of a generation of American mathematicians who were the first to study entirely within the United States and not participate in academics within Europe.
 Following his time at the Lewis Institute, Birkhoff would spend a year at the University of Chicago.
 He then obtained his A.B. and A.M. from Harvard University, returned to the University of Chicago in 1905, and at the age of twenty-three, graduated summa cum laude with his Ph.D. in 1907 in differential equations.
 While E. H. Moore was his supervisor, he was most influenced by the writings of Henri Poincaré.
 After teaching at the University of Wisconsin–Madison from 1907 to 1909 and at Princeton University from 1909 to 1912, he taught at Harvard from 1912 until his death.
 Being the only American familiar with the three main mathematical institutions within the United States—Chicago, Harvard and Princeton—he was held in high regard by his colleagues.